 Wellingborough is a diverse and welcoming community, a School which believes that our fees should not present a barrier to children who are in a position to benefit from the opportunities that we offer.
 We understand the transformative effect of education and hope that as many children as possible will be able to flourish here, regardless of their background.

 We can offer eligible parents or guardians financial assistance with tuition fees.
-Such support is known as a bursary and is aimed towards the Senior School, usually for pupils joining us in Year 7 or Lower Sixth.
+Such support is known as a bursary and is aimed towards the Senior School, usually for pupils joining us in Year 7 or Year 12 (Lower Sixth).
 Bursaries are awarded as a discount of between 10% and 100% of tuition fees, depending upon the financial, compassionate or other pertinent circumstances of the applicants.
-The parents of approximately 60 Wellingborough School pupils, aged 11 to 18, are currently in receipt of a means-tested Bursary.
+The parents of approximately sixty Wellingborough School pupils, aged 11 to 18, are currently in receipt of a means-tested bursary.

 Requests for our financial support usually fall into one of two categories:

-- New applicants to the school whose parents or guardians are unable to fund the tuition fees.
+– New applicants to the School whose parents or guardians are unable to fund the tuition

 The bursary fund is finite and demand usually exceeds available resources.
-It is important therefore that bursary applications are received in time; completed applications for entry in September must be received by the School by Friday 21st January 2022.
+It is important therefore that bursary applications are received in time; completed applications for entry in September must be received by the School by the first day of the preceding Lent (spring) term.
 Late applications can only be considered where sufficient funds remain.

 We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee.

 A bursary is a means-tested financial award designed to assist entry to the School for those who are not able to meet the full cost of the fees.
 Bursary amounts vary from 10% to 100%.
 We use a broad range of criteria to enable decisions on levels of award to be made, and these include:

 – Financial position of parents.
 Applications for bursaries will be considered against the financial information provided to ensure that support is targeted appropriately.